 echo "Database created."

-Give execution rights and run the script:
+Grant execution permissions and run the script:

 chmod +x create_db.sh